TARGENE/targene-pipeline/README.md

 Here is a detailed description of the parameters expected by the pipeline.

-### Data sources
+### Data source configuration

 Currently only the UK-Biobank is supported.

 #### UK-Biobank

-The following arguments are required:

-- `UKBMAIN_DATASET`: It is the dataset containing individuals' traits, typically extracted using the `ukbconv` program provided by the UK-Biobank.
-Traits are extracted and split based on the role they play in the causal model according to a configuration file described [here](https://github.com/TARGENE/UKBMain.jl).
-The configuration file also enables filtering of individuals.
+The UK-Biobank is composed of both genetic data (.bed and .bgen files) and trait data.

+- The trait data: The first option is to provide the path to the encrypted dataset `ENCRYPTED_DATASET` which must be decoded via the ukbconv software and the encoding file `ENCODING_FILE`.
+The second option is to decrypt the dataset only once outside of the pipeline and then use the `DECRYPTED_DATASET` as an input to the pipeline.
+Finally, since one is usually not interested in all of the traits, and those traits can play a different role in the causal model, the `TRAITS_CONFIG` file described [here](https://github.com/TARGENE/UKBMain.jl) has to be provided.

-- `UKBB_BGEN_FILES`: The imputed genotypes from the UK-Biobank.
-Since the UK-Biobank genotype data is split in chromosomes, it should be of the form `PREFIX_TO_CHROMOSOMES{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22}.{bgen,sample,bgen.bgi}`.
+- The genetic data: We are currently using both .bgen and .bed files.
+Those are respectively provided with the `UKBB_BGEN_FILES` and `UKBB_BED_FILES` parameters.
+Since the UK-Biobank genotypic data is split in chromosomes, it should be of the form `PREFIX_TO_CHROMOSOMES{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22}.{bgen,sample,bgen.bgi}` and `PREFIX_TO_CHROMOSOMES{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22}.{bed,bim,fam}` respectively.

-- `UKBB_BED_FILES`: The base genotypes in PLINK BED format.
-Again in the form of `PREFIX_TO_CHROMOSOMES{1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22}.{bed,bim,fam}`.
+Additional UK-Biobank required files for preprocessing and filtering are:

-- `QC_FILE`: A path to the UK-biobank SNP quaility control `ukb_snp_qc.txt` file.
+- `QC_FILE`: A path to the UK-Biobank SNP quaility control `ukb_snp_qc.txt` file.
 - `WITHDRAWAL_LIST`: A path to the withdrawal sample list to exclude removed participants from the study.

-### Confounding Adjustement
+### Confounding Adjustement configuration

 To account for potential confounding effect due to population stratification, we extract principal components from the genetic data using [flashpca](https://github.com/gabraham/flashpca).
 We follow the recommended procedure for this tool which implies some preprocessing and filtering.
 The following arguments are compulsory:

 - `LD_BLOCKS`: A path to pre-identified linkage desequlibrium blocks around the variants that will be queried for causal effect estimation.
 Those will be removed from the data.
 - `FLASHPCA_EXCLUSION_REGIONS`: A path to the flashpca special exclusion regions which is provided in their repository.
-- `NB_PCS`: The number of PCA components to extract.
+- `NB_PCS` (default: 6): The number of PCA components to extract.

-### Queries Generation

-There are currently two possible procedures which are specified by the `QUERIES_MODE` argument.
+### Parameters configuration files

+There are two ways to specify the parameters of interest to your research via the `MODE` parameter.
+In any case, the goal is to produce a set of parameter files as described in [TargetedEstimation.jl](https://github.com/TARGENE/TargetedEstimation.jl).
+Those modes are described below:
-- `QUERIES_MODE` = "ASBxTransActors".
-It is assumed that an initial set of variants has been pre-identified from a previous allele-specific binding (ASB) study as output by the [ball-nf](https://git.ecdf.ed.ac.uk/oalmelid/baal-nf) pipeline.
-It is also assumed that another set of potential trans-actors if given in a csv file.
-The cross product of those two sets of variants is taken to generate the queries.
-For more information on the procedure and expected format of those files see: `julia bin/generate_queries.jl --help`.
-Two arguments thus have to be passed:
+- `ASBxTransActors`: It is assumed that an initial set of variants has been pre-identified from a previous allele-specific binding (ASB) study as output by the [ball-nf](https://git.ecdf.ed.ac.uk/oalmelid/baal-nf) pipeline: `ASB_FILES` parameter.
+It is also assumed that another set of potential trans-actors is given in a .csv file: `TRANS_ACTORS_FILE` parameter.
+In that scenario, the target parameter will be the Interaction Average Treatment Effect between every pair of SNPs.
+Additionally, if template parameters configuration files containing extra treatments are provided (via `PARAMETER_FILES`), nth-order interaction parameters will be generated.
-    - `ASB_FILES`: Path to all files output by the ball-nf pipeline.
-    - `TRANS_ACTORS_FILE`: Path to the trans-actors files.
-    - Additionaly, the `THRESHOLD` argument can be overided to specify the hard-calling threshold to convert probabilities to genotypes values.

-- `QUERIES_MODE` = "given".
-This is useful if only a few query files have to be generated and can be written "by hand".
-Then the following argument has to be provided:
+- `GivenParameters`: This is useful if only a few parameters are of interest and can be written "by hand" or generated outside of the pipeline.
+Those parameter files can be specified by: `PARAMETER_FILES`.
-    - `QUERY_FILES`: Path to the query files.

-### ESTIMATION
+### Estimators configuration

 Almost the last step of the pipeline: targeted estimation.
-This step uses "SuperLearning" (Stacking) which means a configuration for this learning step has to be provided:
+This step uses machine learning estimators which have to be specified via the `ESTIMATORFILE` parameter.
+This file is more widely described in [TargetedEstimation.jl](https://github.com/TARGENE/TargetedEstimation.jl).

-- `ESTIMATORFILE`: This configuration will be used to build super-learners estimators
-- `CROSSVAL`: A boolean to indicate weither an additional cross validation procedure is run to evaluate the models in each super learning step.
-Unfortunately this is currently run aside of TMLE and thus quite expensive.
-Only use it if you really need those figures.
-- `PHENOTYPES_BATCH_SIZE`: Estimation is parallelized over queries.
-If the number of queries is low it can be advantageous to parallelize over phenotypes too.
+Since the same estimator for `p(T|W)` can be used for multiple target parameters, it may be useful to batch phenotypes using `PHENOTYPES_BATCH_SIZE`(default: 1) in order to reduce the computational burden.

 ### Sieve Variance Estimation

-Arguments for the sieve variance correction step:

-- `GRM_NSPLITS`: The number of sub grm parts to be computed since the full GRM requires more than 1TB of memory.
-- `NB_VAR_ESTIMATORS`: Number of estimators to compute, the interval [0, MAX_TAU], will be split.
-- `MAX_TAU`: Maximum distance up to which individuals will be included in the estimation.
-Previous analysis showed that above 0.8, some side effects seem to occur.
-The theoretical maximum is 2.
-- `PVAL_SIEVE`: Only traits for which the IID pvalue is lower than this threshold will be considered for sieve variance correction.
-This is because in theory the Sieve Variance curve is supposed to be monotically increasing.
+Finally, the variance estimator can be adjusted via the Sieve Variance Plateau method.
+For that, we need to compute the GRM which is typically split via `GRM_NSPLITS` (default: 100).
+Then the number of estimators to compute in the interval [0, `MAX_TAU` (default: 0.8)] is given by `NB_VAR_ESTIMATORS` (default: 0).
+If `NB_VAR_ESTIMATORS` is set to 0, the Sieve Variance Plateau method will not be applied.
+It is also possible, in order to reduce the computational burden to perform this correction only if the initial p-value is below a specific threshold `PVAL_SIEVE` (default: 0.05).
+This is because in the correction will only increase the variance estimate.